Indexing Techniques for Graph Reachability Queries: Path-Constrained Reachability Indexes

-\textit{\textbf{Edge classification and extended trees}}.
-The definition of extended trees is based on a classification of edges as either a tree edge on the spanning tree or a non-tree edge.
-In Fig. \ref{fig:example-chen-et-al}, tree edges are highlighted in red.
-Each non-tree edge $(u,v)$ can be further classified.
-If there is already a path from $u$ to $v$ in the tree, then $(u,v)$ is a \textit{forward edge}, \textit{e.g.}, $(A, D)$ in orange in Fig. \ref{fig:example-chen-et-al}.
-If $u$ and $v$ are not on the same path in the tree, then $(u,v)$ is a \textit{cross edge}, \textit{e.g.}, $(C, H)$ in blue in Fig. \ref{fig:example-chen-et-al}.
-If there is a path from $v$ to $u$ in the tree, then $(u,v)$ is a \textit{back edge}, \textit{e.g.}, $(I, G)$ in green in Fig. \ref{fig:example-chen-et-al}.
+The definition of extended trees is based on classifying each edge as either a \textit{tree edge} (part of the spanning tree) or a \textit{non-tree edge}.
+In Fig.~\ref{fig:example-chen-et-al}, tree edges are shown as solid black lines.
+Each non-tree edge $(u, v)$, illustrated with dashed lines, falls into one of the following categories: a \textit{forward edge}, if there is a path from $u$ to $v$ in the tree (\textit{e.g.}, $(A, D)$ in dashed orange); a \textit{cross edge}, if $u$ and $v$ are not on the same path in the tree (\textit{e.g.}, $(C, H)$ in dashed blue); and a \textit{back edge}, if there is a path from $v$ to $u$ in the tree (\textit{e.g.}, $(I, G)$ in dashed green).
 Under the edge classification, an \textit{extended tree} is a spanning tree with the corresponding forward edges.